 Adjustments are entered using the parameter editors for the forecast alternative.
 The editors are accessed on the Compute menu by using the Forecast Parameter Adjustments command.
 Be sure to select a current forecast alternative in order to access the editors.
 A separate parameter editor is shown for each loss rate, transform, baseflow, and routing method used in the basin model.
-Adjustments are set for each zone using the upper half of the parameter editor (Figure 325).
+Adjustments are set for each zone using the upper half of the parameter editor (Figure 370).
 The upper half of of the editor includes one row for each zone.
+Without zone adjustments, element results are calculated purely from the basin model parameters.